Selecting My Egg Donor

 Appearance tops my list.
-Some people refuse to look at donor pictures, but photos are my first filter before putting anyone on my short list.
 Yes, there's height and hair color, but I'm specifically looking for someone who's from my family's part of the world.
-I'm a first-generation American, with a where-do-you-come-from look, and that's a big part of my identity.
+I'm a first-generation American with a where-do-you-come-from look, and that's a big part of my identity.
 While I'm ready to let go of a genetic connection to my kids, I'm not ready to let go of my heritage.
 But there's another aspect of appearance that's important to me, too: I want a donor who's pretty.
 People will call me vain, but I happen to believe that attractiveness is an advantage in this superficial world.
-Everyone has her priorities; these are mine.
+Everyone has her priority; this one's mine.

-Health ties for first, or at least runs a very close second.
-Medical histories include everything from allergies to birth defects, and you get information on the donor, as well as her whole and half-siblings, parents, and grandparents.
+Health ties for first, or at least runs a close second.
+Donor medical histories include everything from allergies to birth defects, and you also get information on siblings, parents, and grandparents.
 I'm ruling out genetic ailments, cancers, and mental health issues, but I have no problem with lifestyle diseases (like adult onset diabetes), small limitations (like glasses), and anything that I also have (like glasses).
-I have to admit that this part is tricky, since the information is volunteered and could easily be falsified, but what choice do I have?
-Might as well trust.

 Fertility comes a very, very close third.
 There are only three ways to predict a donor's fertility from her profile: by her age, previous pregnancies, and prior successful cycles.
 Age-wise, I won't consider anyone older than 27.
 I'm prioritizing women who have had children and abortions, and weeding out miscarriages and ectopic pregnancies.
 Proven donors cost more than first-time donors, but I believe it's money well spent.
 And, honestly, I'm already spending a fortune, so what's another grand to better my odds?

 Personality-related information runs dead last.
 It includes things like the donor's favorite color, favorite book, and favorite movie, which is invariably The Notebook.
 I find the questions banal and ridiculous because these qualities are not genetic, but the truth is that I'm in the minority here.
-Most intended parents want an emotional connection with their donor, which I guess I understand, but I can't help it: I just don't care what kind of vacation she prefers.
+Most intended parents want an emotional connection with their donor.
 On the flip side, I have eliminated donors whose answers reveal that they're idiots, so that's been useful.